7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent

 These skills will be very important when it comes to buyer negotiations!

 Is the real estate agent’s overall service equivalent to the high sales figures?

-Every client has his/her specific requirements, needs, wants & wishes, and all of this needs to be properly documents by both buyer and seller agents.
+Every client has his/her specific requirements, needs, wants & wishes and all of this needs to be properly documented by both buyer and seller agents.

 Let the best (wo)man win!

 Mistake 5: Choosing To Interview Only One Real Estate Agent

 It might be highly recommended to interview real estate agents from different agencies, as each agency will have its own strengths in marketing and servicing.